IHDE-Alliance/solarnet_metadata/docs/_templates/parta.md

 The World Coordinate System (WCS) is a very comprehensive standard that should be used for the description of physical data coordinates in Obs-HDUs.

-In some earlier data sets, the data coordinates are not specified using the WCS standard, but rather through e.g., `XCEN`, `YCEN`, `FOVX`, and `FOVY`, etc. Future pipelines, however, should _only_ use the full, recommended WCS standard, without any deprecated features (e.g., `CROTAia`) or any instrument- or mission-specific practices[^footnote-4].
+In some earlier data sets, the data coordinates are not specified using the WCS standard, but rather through e.g., `XCEN`, `YCEN`, `FOVX`, and `FOVY`, etc. Future pipelines, however, should _only_ use the full, recommended WCS standard, without any deprecated features (e.g., `CROTAia`) or any instrument- or mission-specific practices[^footnote-3].

 All keywords described in this Section are defined by the FITS Standard and Papers I-V. See also Thompson (2006).

-[^footnote-4]: This might be important when comparing observations where cross-correlation cannot be used for alignment -e.g., coronal observations vs. photospheric observations.
-In such cases, different rotation models might cause a drift between the two.
-The information in this keyword can be used to prevent misunderstandings and misinterpretations in in such situations.
+[^footnote-3]: If a full description seems impossible through the existing WCS framework, create an [issue](https://github.com/IHDE-Alliance/solarnet_metadata/issues).

 ### Fundamental WCS coordinate specification